pomo-dev/PoMo/README.md

 If your dataset is called "Data.txt" the final output of PoMo will be called "Data_PoMo_output.txt", and contains the log-likelihood, the parameters estimated, and the species tree estimated.
-The output will be placed in the same folder that contains your data.
+The output will be placed in the folder that you run PoMo from.

 Notes
 ====